emystein/gatling-sbt-plugin-demo/demo.md

 ![screenshot](gatling-report-requests-per-second.png)

 ---
-# Conclusion:
+# Conclusions

-## In real world, unit tests are not enough.
+## In the real world, unit tests are not enough.

 ## But we can do something about it!

 .center[![](one-does-not-simply-write-unit-tests.png)]

 .footnote[(Picture credit: https://automationpanda.com/2017/05/18/can-performance-tests-be-unit-test/)]

+---

+class: center, middle

+# Thanks!